factcast/factcast/factcast-factus-mongodb/README.md

 ## Usage

-Allows to build projections using MongoDB or AWS DocumentDB.
+Allows to build projections using MongoDB/ AWS DocumentDB.

 ### Transactionality not supported

-For now, no transactionality is supported.
+For now, no transactionality is not supported.

 ## Prerequisites

-In order to use this projection provide the following:
+In order to use this projection provide either:

-- MongoDB client
+- A MongoDB client & the name of the database
-- The name of the mongo database in which both the collections for the projection data as well as collections to handle projection state and locking will be created.

-### AWS Permissions

-When using AWS DocumentDB, the following permissions are required at the client level:

-- rds: TODO
+- or the MongoDatabase itself.

+Collections for locking and keeping track of the projection state will be created automatically, if not present.